mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 - Outcome Dataset/Path to outcome dataset

 - Distance (int, example 500000 for 0.5 Mb radius), SNPs within this distance around the lead SNP will be chosen for a given dataset.
+  default: 500000

 - Lower LD threshold (float, example 0.01), SNPs with LD less than or equal to 0.01 with lead SNP will not be included.
+  default: 0.01

-- Upper LD threshold (float, example 1.0), SNPs with LD greater than or equal 1.0 with lead SNP will not be included.
+- P-value threshold (float, example 5E-8), SNPs with p-value lower than this (in the GWAS data), will not be included.
+  default: 5E-8